dustinpfister/blog_posts/_posts/threejs-sphere.md

 layout: post
 categories: three.js
 id: 875
-updated: 2022-05-13 11:26:21
+updated: 2023-01-17 09:22:23
-version: 1.61
+version: 1.62
 ---

-In [three.js](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) the [sphere geometry constructor](https://threejs.org/docs/#api/en/geometries/SphereGeometry) is one of many geometry constructor functions built into the core of the threejs library itself to create a geometry by way of javaScript code rather than loading an external file.
+In [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) the [sphere geometry constructor](https://threejs.org/docs/#api/en/geometries/SphereGeometry) is one of many geometry [constructor functions](/2019/02/27/js-javascript-constructor/) built into the core of the threejs library itself.
+These various built in geometry functions are a way to create a geometry by way of a little javaScript code rather than loading an external file.
+Also it is a way to create geometry by just calling a function rather than making a custom geometry the hard way by working out logic to create the various attributes of a buffer geometry.

 However there is not just thinking in terms of the built in geometry constructors, but also the differences between two general ways of thinking about 3d space.
-There is thinking in terms of a 3d grid of sorts, and then there is thinking in terms of concentric spheres radiating outward from an origin.
-In other words there is thinking in terms of x,y, and z as a way to find a point in space, and then there is thinking in terms of a radius or Vector length if you prefer, and then two angles often called something like [phi and theta](https://en.wikipedia.org/wiki/Spherical_coordinate_system).
+Often one might think about 3d space in terms of one big grid where everything has a given x, y, and z position relative to a origin.
+There is however another way of thinking about this that can be described as a distance, and then two angles, often called [phi and theta](https://en.wikipedia.org/wiki/Spherical_coordinate_system), from an origin.

-When it comes to making a sphere geometry just like any other built in geometry constructor I just call THREE.SpeherGeomerty with the new keyword, and what is returned is a [buffer geometry instance](/2021/04/22/threejs-buffer-geometry/) of a sphere.
+When it comes to making a sphere geometry just like any other built in geometry constructor I just call THREE.SpeherGeomerty with the new keyword, pass a few arguments, and what is returned is a [buffer geometry instance](/2021/04/22/threejs-buffer-geometry/) of a sphere.
 I can then add the geometry as the first argument to a [Mesh Object](/2018/05/04/threejs-mesh/) along with a [Material](/2018/04/30/threejs-materials/) as the second argument when calling the THREE.Mesh constructor.
-However there is a great deal more to it than just that, with the constructor itself, the varios properties of a buffer geometry instance in general, and of course a great many things that branch off from it.
+However there is a great deal more to it than just that, with the constructor itself, the various properties of a buffer geometry instance in general, and of course a great many things that branch off when it comes to a sphere in general.

 <!-- more -->

+<iframe class="youtube_video" src="https://www.youtube.com/embed/L6buxtRbjBg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Sphere Geometry in threejs and what to know first

-In this post I will be writing about a few examples of the Sphere Geometry constructor, and also various things that have to do with spheres in general in a javaScript library known as three.js.
+In this post I will be writing about a few examples of the Sphere Geometry constructor, and also various things that have to do with spheres in general in the javaScript library known as threejs.
 I will be trying to keep these examples fairly simple, at least the first few at the top of the post anyway.
-However you should know at least a few things when it comes to the [very basics of getting started with three.js](/2018/04/04/threejs-getting-started/) and [javaScript in general](/2018/11/27/js-getting-started/).
+However you should know at least a few things when it comes to the [very basics of getting started with threejs](/2018/04/04/threejs-getting-started/) and [ client side javaScript ](/2018/11/27/js-getting-started/).
 I will not be going over little detail that should be known before hand, however in this section I will be briefly mentioning some things that come to mind that you should have solid first.

-<iframe class="youtube_video" src="https://www.youtube.com/embed/L6buxtRbjBg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Understand the basics of setting up a scene, camera, and renderer.